angadn/manna/README.md

 Usage in apps running across multiple pods:
 ```
-bqManna := manna.NewBar("gcloud-bigquery") // Which manna service do we connect to?
+bqManna := manna.NewBar("gcloud-bigquery").WithPort(9999) // Which manna service do we connect to?
 bqManna.Timeout(60) // In seconds - give up if no available manna for a minute in this case.
 0 = infinite
 bqManna.Protect(func() {
     // This block is synchronous - i.e., returns only when protected func returns